 Other objects emitting light do so either at particular wavelengths or in narrow bands.
 Where these emission bands fall within the visible spectrum, such objects appear colored, otherwise black.
 Objects reflecting diffuse light appear colored by virtue of combined scattering and absorption effects, though the nature of the light source is also important.

 The cones used in color vision are of three kinds, responding to light from the red, green, or blue portions of the visible spectrum.
 The brain adds together the responses of the different sets of cones and produces the sensation of color.
 The three colors to which the cones of the eye respond are known as the three primary colors of light.
 By mixing different proportions of these three colors, any other color can be simulated, equal intensities of all three producing white light.
 This is known as the production of color by addition, the effect being used in color television tubes where phosphors glowing red, green, and blue are employed.

 Most colors are not found in the spectrum.
-These nonspectral colors can be regarded as intermediate between the spectral colors and black and white.
+These non-spectral colors can be regarded as intermediate between the spectral colors and black and white.
 Many schemes have been proposed for the classification and standardization of colors.
-The most widely used is that of Albert Henry Munsell which describes colors in terms of their hue (basic color), saturation (intensity or density), and lightness or brightness (the degree of lightness or brightness).
+The most widely used is that of Albert Henry Munsell which describes colors in terms of their hue (basic color), saturation or chroma (intensity or density), and value (the degree of lightness or brightness).
 Hue is denoted by its place on the circumference of the tree; chroma by its distance from the trunk; value by its place up the trunk.